Correlations between mass, stellar kinematics and gas metallicity in EAGLE galaxies: Conclusions

 \section{Conclusions}

 We analysed the stellar mass-gas metallicity relation (MZR) as function of morpho-kinematical parameters in the \eagle\ cosmological hydrodynamical simulations.
-At $z=0$, we found new secondary dependences of metallicity on the internal kinematics and morphology of galaxies.
-At low masses ($M_{\star}\la 10^{10} \ {\rm M}_{\sun}$), higher metallicities are found for galaxies with more spheroidal morphologies and with lower rotational support.
+At $z=0$, we found new secondary dependencies of metallicity on the internal kinematics and morphology of galaxies.
+At low masses ($M_{\star}\la 10^{10}~{\rm M}_{\odot}$), higher metallicities are found for more spheroidal and lower rotation-supported galaxies.

-We proposed a simple model based on \cite{sharma2019}, in which these trends are related to the efficiency of stellar feedback: when the gas is in a thin, rotationally supported disc, feedback may be more efficient, which results in lower O/H and a higher gas fraction.
+A preliminary analysis of the star formation histories of low-mass galaxies indicate that late accretion of metal-poor gas dilutes the metal content of galaxies, triggers their star formation activity and contributes to the formation of the galaxy disc.
+When the gas is in a thin, rotationally supported disc, feedback may be more efficient, which results in lower O/H and a higher gas fraction \citep{sharma2019}.
 The trends in more massive galaxies are generally less strong, with lower metallicities found in more prolate galaxies with lower levels of rotational support.
-These trends are consistent with the secondary dependences of O/H (at a fixed mass) on gas fraction, star formation rate and stellar age, and the relation between the latter quantities with galaxy morpho-kinematics (see DR17).
+AGN feedback and mergers seem to play a key role on shaping the MZR at the high-mass end.
+At increasing redshifts, the trend between rotational support and metallicity becomes weaker at low stellar mass but more pronounced at high stellar mass.
+These trends are consistent with the secondary dependencies of O/H (at a fixed mass) on gas fraction, star formation rate and stellar age, and the relation between the latter quantities with galaxy morpho-kinematics (see DR17).

-At higher redshifts, the secondary O/H dependence on morpho-kinematics becomes weaker for less massive galaxies, which seems to be a consequence of the steepening of the MZR associated with systems with lower rotational support.
-On the other hand, for more massive galaxies, the secondary O/H dependence on morpho-kinematics becomes stronger with $z$ as a consequence of the steepening of the MZR associated with systems with higher rotational support.

-Our findings regarding the O/H secondary dependences (at a fixed stellar mass) on morpho-kinematics and their relation with the origin of the scatter of the MZR were not previously discussed in the literature.
+Our findings regarding the O/H secondary dependencies (at fixed stellar mass) on morpho-kinematics and their relation with the scatter of the MZR were not previously discussed in the literature.
 A detailed analysis of the origin and evolution of the Mass-Metallicity-Morpho-kinematics Relation in \eagle\ will be presented in a future article.